 Liabilities of the fund are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Liabilities include an amount for claims that have been incurred but not reported (IBNRs).
 The result of the process to estimate the claims liability is not an exact amount as it depends on many complex factors, such as inflation, changes in legal doctrines, and damage awards.
 Accordingly, claims are reevaluated periodically to consider the effects of inflation, recent claim settlement trends (including frequency and amount of pay-outs), and other economic and social factors.
-The estimate of the claims liability also includes amounts for incremental claim adjustment expenses related to specific claims.
+The estimate of the claims liability also includes amounts for incremental claim adjustment expenses related to specific claims and other claim adjustment expenses regardless of whether allocated to specific claims.
 Estimated recoveries, for example from salvage or subrogation, are another component of the claims liability estimate.
 Changes in the balances of claims liabilities during the past two years are as follows:

-Year ended 03/31/12 Year ended 03/31/11 Unpaid claims, beginning of fiscal year Incurred claims (including IBNRs) \$ -0- \$ -0- Claim payments Unpaid claims, end of fiscal year -0- \$0- -0- \$0-
+Year ended 03/31/12 Year ended 03/31/11 Unpaid claims, beginning of fiscal year Incurred claims (including IBNRs) \$ -0- \$ -0- Claim payments Unpaid claims, end of fiscal year -0- \$ -0- -0- \$ -0-